psu13/mutable-hakyll/posts/my-chili.md

 * 5 or 6, or more dried peppers of various kinds (see below)
 * 1 or 2 teaspoons cumin seeds
-* 2 fresh long cayenne or serrano peppers.
-I used to use jalapenos but there is no point itnhat anymore.
-Or if you want you can use canned for pepper taste with less heat.
-I also like canned hatch chilis.
+* 2 fresh long green cayenne or serrano peppers.
+I used to use jalapenos but there is no point in that anymore because jalapenos are just small bell peppers now.
+Another option is to use canned peppers for pepper taste with less heat.
+Canned hatch chilis are nice.
 * Maybe some thyme and oregano.
 * 1 large onion or 2 medium sized onions
 * 6 cloves garlic